pub struct Domain {

 pub fn reference(input: &str) -> Result<Self, ParseError>

-from a [reference identifier], without allowing
+Create a new Domain from a [reference identifier], without allowing

 wildcards.
 Note that this function assumes the input is already